 A mustard-colored chair, with a model of the earth sitting on it, signified our arrival in in the Kensington Market neighborhood of Toronto.

-For several hours, we strolled around this quirky district.
-We admired its multicultural qualities, friendly characters, and unique businesses.
+For several hours, we strolled around this quirky district, appreciating its multicultural qualities, friendly characters, and unique businesses.

 There were beds of happy daisies and hollyhocks,